Qualitative KPIs to the Rescue

 The White Elephant in the Room: Surrogation and the Pitfalls of Qualitative KPIs

 In the bustling world of Key Performance Indicators (KPIs), we often find ourselves chasing metrics like a dog chasing its tail.
 Among these, qualitative KPIs stand out as both intriguing and elusive.
-They offer a glimpse into the human side of business—customer satisfaction, employee morale, brand perception—but they also harbour a hidden danger: surrogation.
+They offer a glimpse into the human side of business—customer satisfaction, employee morale, brand perception—but they also harbor a hidden danger: surrogation.

 What Is Surrogation?